-The Town under expended its budget by \$581,934 or 15.68%.
+During the year, the original budgeted appropriations increased by \$56,979 representing unanticipated grants of \$65,742 reduced by approved appropriations of \$8,763 carried forward to 2019.
+The Town under expended its budget by \$509,598 or 13.14%.
 Demonstrating fiscal restraint, town officials were able to manage the town's business under budget.
-The key areas of savings resulted within general government, public safety, highways and streets, and capital outlay.
+The key areas of savings resulted within general government, public safety, and capital outlay.